-Standard 1: Mission, Vision, and Beliefs - Effective-The school principals candidate demonstrates knowledge of how to develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.
+Standard 1: Mission, Vision, and Beliefs - Effective school principals develop, advocate, and enact a shared mission, vision, and beliefs of high-quality education and academic success, college and career readiness, and well-being of all students.

-- 1(a) The school principal understands how to develop an educational mission for the school to promote the academic success and well being of all students. - 1(b) The school principal understands the importance of developing a shared understanding of and commitment to mission, vision, and beliefs within the school and the community. - 1(c) The school principal understands how to model and pursue the school's mission, vision, and beliefs in all aspects of leadership.
+- 1(a) The school principal understands how to develop an educational mission for the school to promote the academic success and well-being of all students. - 1(b) The school principal understands the importance of developing a shared understanding of and commitment to mission, vision, and beliefs within the school and the community. - 1(c) The school principal understands how to model and pursue the school's mission, vision, and beliefs in all aspects of leadership.

-- 1(d) The school principal participates in the process of using relevant data to develop and promote a vision for the school on the successful learning and development of all students. - 1(e) The school principal articulates, advocates, and cultivates beliefs that define the school's culture and stress the imperative of child centered education. - 1(f) The school principal strategically develops and evaluates actions to achieve the vision for the school-

-1(g) The school principal reviews the school's mission and vision and makes recommendations to adjust them to changing expectations and opportunities for the school, and changing needs and situations of students.
+- 1(d) The school principal participates in the process of using relevant data to develop and promote a vision for the school on the successful learning and development of all students. - 1(e) The school principal articulates, advocates, and cultivates beliefs that define the school's culture and stress the imperative of child-centered education. - 1(f) The school principal strategically develops and evaluates actions to achieve the vision for the school. - 1(g) The school principal reviews the school's mission and vision and makes recommendations to adjust them to changing expectations and opportunities for the school, and changing needs and situations of students.

-Standard 2: Ethics and Professional Norms - Effective-The school principals candidate acts ethically, legally, and with fiscal responsibility in accordance with according to professional norms and the Code of Ethics for Idaho Professional Educators to promote all students' the academic success and well-being of all students.
+Standard 2: Ethics and Professional Norms - Effective school principals act ethically and according to professional norms to promote all students' academic success and well-being.

-- 2(a) The school principal understands ethical frameworks and perspectives. - 2(b) The school principal understands the Code of Ethics for Idaho Professional Educators. - 2(c) The school principal understands policies and laws related to schools and districts. - 2(d) The school principal understands how to act according to and promote the professional norms of integrity, fairness, transparency, trust, collaboration, perseverance, learning, and continuous improvement. - 2(e) The school principal understands the importance of placing children at the center of education and accepting responsibility for each student's academic success and wellbeing.
+- 2(a) The school principal understands ethical frameworks and perspectives. - 2(b) The school principal understands the Code of Ethics for Idaho Professional Educators. - 2(c) The school principal understands policies and laws related to schools and districts. - 2(d) The school principal understands how to act according to and promote the professional norms of integrity, fairness, transparency, trust, collaboration, perseverance, learning, and continuous improvement. - 2(e) The school principal understands the importance of placing children at the center of education and accepting responsibility for each student's academic success and well-being.

-- 2(f) The school principal acts ethically and professionally in personal conduct, relationships with others, decision-making, stewardship of the school's resources, and all aspects of school leadership. - 2(g) The school principal leads with interpersonal and communication skills, social emotional insight, and understanding of all students' and staff members' backgrounds and cultures. - 2(h) The school principal models and promotes ethical and professional behavior among teachers and staff in accordance with the Code of Ethics for Idaho Professional Educators.
+- 2(f) The school principal acts ethically and professionally in personal conduct, relationships with others, decision-making, stewardship of the school's resources, and all aspects of school leadership. - 2(g) The school principal leads with interpersonal and communication skills, socialemotional insight, and understanding of all students' and staff members' backgrounds and cultures. - 2(h) The school principal models and promotes ethical and professional behavior among teachers and staff in accordance with the Code of Ethics for Idaho Professional Educators.

-Standard 3: Equity and Cultural Responsiveness - School The school principals candidate strives for equity of educational opportunity and models culturally responsive practices to promote all students' the academic success and well-being of all students.
+Standard 3: Equity and Cultural Responsiveness - School principals strive for equity of educational opportunity and culturally responsive practices to promote all students' academic success and well-being.

-- 3(a) The school principal understands how to recognize and respect all students' strengths, diversity, and culture as assets for teaching and learning. - 3(b) The school principal understands the need for each student to have equitable access to effective teachers, learning opportunities, and academic and social support. - 3(c) The school principal understands the importance of preparing students to live productively in and contribute to society.

-- 3(d) The school principal understands how to address matters of equity and cultural responsiveness in all aspects of leadership. - 3(e) The school principal understands how to ensure that all students are treated fairly, respectfully, and with an understanding of each student's culture and context.
+- 3(a) The school principal understands how to recognize and respect all students' strengths, diversity, and culture as assets for teaching and learning. - 3(b) The school principal understands the need for each student to have equitable access to effective teachers, learning opportunities, and academic and social support. - 3(c) The school principal understands the importance of preparing students to live productively in and contribute to society. - 3(d) The school principal understands how to address matters of equity and cultural responsiveness in all aspects of leadership. - 3(e) The school principal understands how to ensure that all students are treated fairly, respectfully, and with an understanding of each student's culture and context.